things to see in chinatown kuala lumpur

 kuala-lumpur-skyline-jann-bar-evening

-I stayed there till after the sunset to see the city lights.
+Stay there till after sunset to see the city lights.

 KL-Tower-night-light-show

-Read other Velvet Escape posts of Kuala Lumpur:
+Read other Velvet Escape posts about Kuala Lumpur:

 Leave a reply